wemake-services/wemake-vue-template/template/docs/template/development.md

 - `flow-typed` with external `flow` type definitions

+## Configuration

+Do not miss a configuration step.
+You will totally need to [copy/modify `config/.env`](configuration.md#env) file.

 ## Running

 After your dependencies are installed, run `yarn dev` to start a development server.

 ## Making commit